"One must still have chaos in oneself to be able to give birth to a dancing star." -- Friedrich Nietzsche

 Gifsicle generated Image

-This little plugin cleans up the mess created by a misfeature of gimps Filters/Animation/Optimize functions.
-They both add (100ms) to each layers name, which is not always wanted.
+With this little plugin, you can easily tune animation related strings (like '(100ms)' or '(replace)') in the layer attributes.
+It came into existence because of a misfeature of gimps Filters/Animation/Optimize functions.
+They both add "(100ms)" to each layers name, which is not always wanted.
 Like the other plugins, this one too requires gimp with perl-support.

 Screenshot: